Panshakeden/METAERC20/README.md

 Burn: Tokens can be burned, reducing the total supply and effectively removing them from circulation.
 Balance Check: Users can check their token balance.

+SECURITY
+Owner Restrictions: Only the contract owner can mint new tokens.
+Address Checks: The contract includes checks to prevent transactions from and to the zero address.
+Burn Mechanism: Tokens can be burned, reducing the total supply.

 Getting Started

 Installing